 - Critical Thinking

 - Lifelong Learning

 - Embracing Play

 Habits are the result of what we emphasize in our daily lives.
 Habits can be positive, like the ones above or they can be negative, like being a couch potato or eating convenience foods.
 They rule us and not the other way around.
 That’s why it’s important to emphasize habits that are positive and lead to positive outcomes.

 I have six areas in life that I’m focusing on in 2016.
 Yours may differ and I would expect they would.
 We are, after all, two different people. 🙂 The AOFs are the main areas of your life.
 They can be the habits you want to incorporate into your life as I’ve done in this example.
 If your life was a three-ringed binder, AOFs would be the dividers or tabs.
 You can also think about them as categories or facets of your current life.

 Areas of Focus may evolve from year to year.
 That’s OK, because so do you.”

-In the past, I’ve used terms like: Materials, Recreation, Education, Creativity, Professional, and Health to describe my AOFs.
-But this year I chose to make some of the AOFs more interesting, hence “Embracing Play’ combines Recreation and Professional; ‘Being Kind’ is a mix of Spiritual and Education.
+In the past, I’ve used terms like Materials, Recreation, Education, Creativity, Professional, and Health to describe my AOFs.
+But in recent years I chose to make some of the AOFs more interesting, hence “Embracing Play’ combines Recreation and Professional; ‘Being Kind’ is a mix of Spiritual and Education.
 Since my kids are grown and raising their own families, ‘Family’ is no longer an AOF in the same way it used to be ~ evolution in action.

-Choosing your AOFs is important.
+Choosing your Areas of Focus is an important undertaking.
 Just think about what’s most important to you.
-Family might be one, or Education, or Material.
 Limit your AOFs to no more than six; four is best for the first time you follow this process.

 3. Setting Goals for Each AOF